alexvanin/frostfs-node/cmd/frostfs-cli/docs/sessions.md

 ## Types

-NeoFS CLI supports two ways to execute operation within a session depending on whether the user of the command application is an original user (1) or a trusted one (2).
+FrostFS CLI supports two ways to execute operation within a session depending on whether the user of the command application is an original user (1) or a trusted one (2).